-When the conditions are relatively cold I replace my lost fluid naturally by drinking to thirst, but when it's hot I'm far off, even at lower intensities.
+When the conditions are relatively cold I replace my lost fluid naturally by drinking to thirst, but when it's hot I'm miles away from taking on the fluid I need, even at lower intensities.

 Recognising those facts was very useful for me as I now know when my natural feeling of drinking works well and when it doesn't.

 And can you outline the process of how you go about measuring your sweat rate for us please?
 I think it's something athletes who are thinking of starting to measure their own sweat rate might find really useful...